Paying for college Applying for Financial Aid

 2. Watch for your Financial Aid Notification.

-If you’re admitted, we’ll send you an electronic financial aid notification that lists all forms of financial aid (and dollar amounts) we can offer you.
+If you’re admitted, we’ll send you a financial aid notification that lists all forms of financial aid (and dollar amounts) we can offer you.
 FANs are typically available mid-March to mid-April.
 Check your CASH page for any outstanding requirements needed to process your FAN.

 3. Decide on your aid.